popelucha/ESSLLI-2025/05_llms/README.md

 # Connecting the two worlds

-- logic
-- language (LLMs)

 ---